H2 sensors

 • H2 refueling stations

-• ESS (energy storage systems) where H2 outgassing can occur in the early stage of a battery thermal runaway
+• ESS (energy storage systems) where H2 outgassing can occur during the early stages of a battery thermal runaway

-Infineon’s XENSIV™ TCIx gas sensors operate on the principle of thermal conductivity and utilize a full differential MEMS sensor concept.
-The thermal conductivity is measured by heating up parts of the MEMS structures and measuring the heat transfer through the gas.
-The target gas concentration can be determined as the heat transport of the gas and its impact on the MEMS changes with the composition of the measured environment.
+Infineon’s XENSIV™ hydrogen (H2) gas sensors operate on the principle of thermal conductivity and employ a fully differential MEMS sensor concept.
+Thermal conductivity is measured by heating parts of the MEMS structures and analyzing the heat transfer through the gas.
+The target gas concentration is determined as the heat transport properties of the gas, and its effect on the MEMS, change with the composition of the measured environment.

-Thermal conductivity sensing provides the highest robustness and stability for rough automotive applications.
-Unlike metal oxide based (MOX) sensors and catalytic combustion (CC) sensors, no chemical reaction takes place in TC gas sensors as they are based on a physical measuring principle.
-This makes TC gas sensors immune to the risk of poisoning and the tendency to high offset drift shown by chemical sensors.
+Thermal conductivity sensing offers exceptional robustness and stability for demanding automotive applications.
+Unlike metal oxide-based (MOX) sensors and catalytic combustion (CC) sensors, no chemical reaction occurs in TC gas sensors, as they rely on a physical measurement principle.
+This makes TC gas sensors immune to the risk of poisoning and the high offset drift commonly observed in chemical sensors.

-Infineon’s XENSIV™ TCIx sensors is a reliable and robust automotive grade solution , ensuring compliance with functional safety ISO 26262 ASIL standards up to ASIL B, operating temperature up to 105°C and 15 years lifetime, therefore making these sensors ideal for automotive applications such as:
+Infineon’s XENSIV™ hydrogen (H2) gas sensors are reliable and robust automotive-grade solutions, ensuring compliance with functional safety ISO 26262 ASIL standards up to ASIL-B. They offer an operating temperature range of up to 105°C and a 15-year lifetime.

 • Leak detection in fuel-cell electric vehicles (FCEVs)

-• Battery thermal runway detection in battery electric vehicles (BEVs)
+• Battery thermal runaway detection in battery electric vehicles (BEVs)

-• Battery water intrusion sensing and early detection of battery damages (leaking electrolytes) as mandated by UNECE GTR 20 regulations
+• Battery water intrusion sensing and early detection of battery damage (e.g., leaking electrolytes) as mandated by UNECE GTR 20 regulations

 • Leak detection and crankshaft leakage detection in hydrogen internal combustion engine (ICE) vehicles

-the hydrogen fuel ecosystem, thermal conductivity gas sensors play a crucial role in ensuring the safe and efficient generation, production, storage, transportation, and utilization of hydrogen gas by minimizing the risk of explosion since they allow to monitor the hydrogen concentration in real time.
-The TCIx gas sensors may also contribute to minimizing hydrogen losses at all process steps.
+In the hydrogen fuel ecosystem, thermal conductivity gas sensors play a crucial role in ensuring the safe and efficient generation, production, storage, transportation, and utilization of hydrogen gas.
+By enabling real-time monitoring of hydrogen concentration, these sensors help minimize the risk of explosions.
+Additionally, XENSIV™ hydrogen (H2) gas sensors can contribute to reducing hydrogen losses at every stage of the process.

 • Electrolyzers and steam methane reforming plants